-Below is a sneak preview from the publication – an article by our Crypto Broker Senior Trader Patrick Heusser.
-Stay tuned for more in September!
+Below is the first article we released from the magazine: an article by our Crypto Broker Senior Trader Patrick Heusser about the crypto trading universe.

 Bitcoin and other crypto assets have come back into the spotlight recently.
 Newcomers to this market may feel a bit lost in this significantly different environment, and we felt now is a good opportunity to give some insights and to highlight what makes various trading platforms distinct.